 Three’s a charm when coordinating these certifications.
 There are three key areas of focus: Azure, Microsoft 365, and Dynamics 365.
 Within these areas of focus, there are three certification levels: Fundamentals, Associate, and Expert.
 The complete list can be found here and filtered based on your chosen direction. https://www.microsoft.com/en-us/learning/browse-all-certifications.aspx?certificationtype=role-based

 Associate level certifications take you to the next step and are focused on a particular area of focus, such as Security, Development, AI, Data Science, Data Engineering, and Administration.
 Most of these certifications can be obtained through Microsoft by passing a single exam, with the only exception being the Data Engineer Associate at the time of this writing.
 These exams have been evolving and changing throughout the year.
 For example, at the beginning of the year, the Azure Administrator Associate WAS two exams.
-This changed in May, combining 100 and 101 into 103, and those that passed both exams to obtain the certification were given a voucher to use toward any other exam.
+This changed in May 2019, combining 100 and 101 into 103, and those that passed both exams to obtain the certification were given a voucher to use toward any other exam.
+Currently, Microsoft has the AZ-104 exam in beta for Administrator and AZ-204 for Developer.
 As of the time of this writing, only the Developer and Administrator Associate exams are steps to an Expert certification, but as this program evolves, I wouldn’t be surprised if there are additional Expert certifications built off of some of these Associate certifications.
 Microsoft currently has placed expire/recertification dates on some, but not all, of these Associate certifications.
 The Security Engineer Associate initially did not have an expiration date, but one was added in August.
 So, I would recommend that you expect these to expire in two years, as the Administrator, Developer, and Security certifications currently do.

 Microsoft has built their role-based exams as stand-alone exams and it is not required to take these exams in steps.
 You can take any exam in any order depending on your level of expertise and comfort on the subject matter.
 However, you will not receive the certification badge until you have passed all exams required in that particular certification path.